dawnerd/retinajs/README.md

 When your users load a page, retina.js checks each image on the page to see if there is a high-resolution version of that image on your server.
 If a high-resolution variant exists, the script will swap in that image in-place.

 The script assumes you use Apple's prescribed high-resolution modifier (@2x) to denote high-resolution image variants on your server.
-It is also possible to override this by manually specifying the URL for the @2x images using `data-at2x` attributes.
+It is also possible to override this by manually specifying the URL for the @2x images using `data-retina` attributes.

 For example, if you have an image on your page that looks like this: